 The Kiwi Berry Punch is a low-calorie, nutrient-dense smoothie recipe that combine the best fruits and veggies for an optimal approach to healthy weight loss.

-The best part about a green smoothie– you can use a smoothie as a low-calorie meal replacement because they are full of fiber which keeps your body feeling fuller longer.
+The best part about a healthy smoothie– you can use it as a low-calorie meal replacement because they are full of fiber which keeps your body feeling fuller longer.
 And if you want to take your health to the next level, we recommend checking out our Fresh Start: A 21-Day Cleanse (click the link to learn more).

 Does adding leafy greens make the smoothie taste bitter or weird?

-As long as you follow the 60/40 formula (60% fruits; 40% leafy greens), you should not be able to taste the green veggies in your smoothies.
+As long as you follow the 60/40 formula (60% fruits; 40% leafy greens) when trying to make a healthy smoothie, you should not be able to taste the green veggies.
 The fruits naturally mask the taste– and bananas are the perfect natural sweetener for any green smoothie packed with spinach, kale, or other leafy green.
 Here’s a list of 13 of our favorite leafy greens.

-How do I make my smoothie “smooth” without leafy chunks?
+How to make healthy smoothies “smooth” without leafy chunks

 If you have a high-speed blender, you will always have a perfectly smooth smoothie.
 But don’t let that stop you from making green smoothies if you have a regular blender.
 Healthy lifestyle choices can be made on any budget.
 My favorite tip to share about green smoothies is to blend your leafy greens and liquids first (water, almond or cashew milk, or coconut water) until you get a juice-like consistency.
 You should be able to achieve this texture in 30 to 60 seconds.
 Once you have blended all of the leafy greens, then you can add the remaining ingredients.
 Let me know if this works for you.